mattganis/IBM-Weather-Lab/README.md

 `docker run -it -v ~/data:/flows -p 1880:1880 weatherlab` (this will start the containter and automatically run node-red)

-* if you want to start node manually (from inside the container), use:
+* if you want to start node-red manually (from inside the container), use:

 `docker run -it -v ~/data:/flows -p 1880:1880 weatherlab /bin/bash`

+Once inside the container use the command `node-red` to start it